sijal001/Yoga_Pose_Detection/README.md

 </p>

 <p align="justify">
-We are using the MediaPipe one of the cutting edge tech to detect the body position and as for classification its RandomForest, an Machine Learning model which help produce a great result.
+We are using the MediaPipe, one of the cutting edge tech to detect the body position and as for classification its RandomForest, an Machine Learning model which helps produce a great result.
-We came up with many conclusions, as we also tired to attemt many different models to completed the project.
-Inluding CNN model, and Neural Network model which is stated to be very advance and perfered Neural Network AI model for most of the digital visual analysis.
+We came up with many conclusions, as we also tried to attempt many different models to complete the project.
+Including CNN model, and Neural Network model which is stated to be very advanced and preferred Neural Network AI model for most of the digital visual analysis.
 </p>

 <br/>